Stephen Bustin: Career

-Bustin also co-founded and edits the journal Biomolecular Detection and Quantification to provide a peer-reviewed outlet for "high-quality quantitative studies".
+In 2023, Bustin was elected a member of the Academia Europaea.

+TATAA Biocenter

+Bustin was expert advisor to TATAA Biocenter founded in 2001 by Mikael Kubista, Anders Ståhlberg and Neven Zoric as excellence center in quantitative PCR.
+In 2021 Care Equity, controlled by investor Peter Batesko, invested in TATAA Biocenter.
+To facilitate the investment, a new holding company, Bioholdings LP, was established to acquire TATAA.
+During restructuring connected to TATAA’s COVID-19 testing business, following lawyers' instructions, the founders carried out an upstream merger between two holding entities.
+Peter Batesko, General Partner of Care Equity, claimed it violated a clause in an agreement and refused to register their ownership.
+In June 2023 Batesko dismissed Kubista as CEO and forfeited the founders' shares without compensation.
+Peter Batesko and companies he controls then sued Kubista, the TATAA founders, their lawyer and sent warning letters to the former advisors in what is claimed to be aggressive SLAPP.
+As of October 2025, legal proceedings related to the merger dispute remain ongoing in the Swedish courts.

 Research

 His research group’s general areas of interest are the small and large bowel, as well as colorectal cancer with particular emphasis on investigating the process of invasion and metastasis.
 An important aim is to translate molecular techniques into clinical practice by including molecular parameters into clinical tumor staging.
 To this end, Bustin has published many papers on PCR techniques, in particular reverse transcription polymerase chain reaction, the subject of his most cited paper, published in 2000.

-He also developed the MIQE guidelines in a 2009 paper published in Clinical Chemistry, the goal of which is to create guidelines for how PCR should be performed to ensure that PCR results are being reliably conducted and interpreted, as well as to make replication of experiments easier.
+Bustin led a group of opinion leaders including Mikael Kubista, who developed the MIQE guidelines in a 2009 paper published in Clinical Chemistry, the goal of which is to create guidelines for how PCR should be performed to ensure that PCR results are being reliably conducted and interpreted, as well as to make replication of experiments easier.

-This paper is the fifth most cited one ever to be published in Clinical Chemistry, with over 1700 citations on Google Scholar as of September 2013.
+This paper is the fifth most cited one ever to be published in Clinical Chemistry, with over 17000 citations on Google Scholar as of September 2025.
+Bustin was scientific advisor to and shareholder in TATAA Biocenter until it was taken over by Care Equity and his ownership was revoked without compensation.